guquan1839/co-ucc/README.md

 Collective Operations: Enhances throughput for various collective communication operations critical for high-performance computing (HPC).
 Compatibility: Built as an extension of the UCC library, ensuring seamless integration with existing UCC-based applications.

+### TODO:
+1.realize the AlltoAll and Allreduce collective communication 2.realize the UCX compress support

 ### Installation

 To be added: Installation instructions for CO-UCC, including dependencies and build steps.